wightman/Lists/sql/README.md

 - Collaborators on lists
 - Collaborators (not the user) disappear when lists are deleted.
 - Value in access column *must* be present in the accessType table
+- A user can collaborate once on a list (multiple records not allowed)
 ````sql
   userId INT NOT NULL,
   listId INT NOT NULL,